 - Common warts may bleed if the child picks them.

 - Small skin-tag like lumps, called Filiform warts, appear on the nose, eyelids and the mouth.

-- New warts appear too often.
+- Newer warts are appearing too often.

 - Examine the wart.

 - Scrape off the top of the wart and check if there are dark colored blood clots, which indicate that the growth is a wart.

 - If the doctor is unable to diagnose warts through examination, the doctor may send a part of the wart to the laboratory for biopsy.

 Next, we will tell you about the different types of warts.

 Warts are of two types: genital and non-genital.
 Some studies suggested that children could also get genital warts from the mother, or an infected caregiver.
 Though there is no clear evidence, it cannot be ruled out (4)